Skip to main content

 Spin-Clean How Does It Work?

 The two brushes simply drop into either side of the washer tub.
-Then you simply fill the bath to the line with distilled water.
-Then the cleaning solution is poured equally on both cleaning brushes to evenly coat them.
+Then, you simply fill the bath to the line with distilled water.
+Then, the cleaning solution is poured equally on both cleaning brushes to coat them.
 The amount of cleaning solution applied is clearly stated on the bottle or instructions provided.

-Using the Spin-Clean you can expect to clean 20 to 50 records.
-This is what Spin-Clean states but many people drop this number lower to around even 8 to 12.
+Using the Spin-Clean, you can expect to clean 20 to 50 records.
+This is what Spin-Clean states, but many people drop this number lower to around 8 or 12.
 There is a lot of room for variance in the number of records you can clean because this depends on how dirty the records are.

-Once done you will need to dump the water and rinse out the basin and clean the cleaning brushes and dry them ready for the next cleaning session.
+Once done, you will need to dump the water, rinse out the basin, clean the cleaning brushes, and dry them so they are ready for the next cleaning session.
 This is an important step!
-Don’t skip it!
+Please don’t skip it!

 How Well Does It Work?

-The first time I was done cleaning about 20 records I was quite literally surprised to see the amount of dirt on the bottom of the basin.
-It definitely removes dirt and fingerprints and plus it restores the vinyl to a more original sound.
+The first time I was done cleaning about 20 records, I was quite literally surprised to see the amount of dirt on the bottom of the basin.
+It definitely removes dirt and fingerprints, and it restores the vinyl to a more original sound.

 Pros & Cons Of The Spin-Clean